meeehdi-dev/bropilot.nvim/README.md

 - [x] cleanup current code
 - [x] skip suggestion if text after cursor (except if just moving?)
 - [x] fix: accepting line resets suggestion
-- [ ] fix: remove additional newlines at end of suggestion
+- [x] fix: remove additional newlines at end of suggestion
 - [x] fix: sometimes the suggestion is not cancelled even tho inserted text doesn't match
 - [ ] fix: partial accept + newline => doesn't clear suggestion
 - [ ] fix: sometimes the pid is already killed => TODO: improve all async processes handling
 - [ ] some lua callbacks in async process, need to use scheduler (util function?)
 - [x] wait for model to be ready before trying to suggest (does ollama api provide that info? -> using preload)
-- [ ] check that suggestion is created after model ready
+- [ ] check that suggestion is created after model finishes preload
 - [ ] notify on ollama api errors
 - [x] keep subsequent suggestions in memory
 - [ ] accepting block resets suggestions